brokenax3/onebliss.vim/README.md

-# This is still WIP.

 # onebliss.vim

+A theme exactly the same as onedark but red.

 This was based off the impressive [onedark.vim](https://github.com/joshdick/onedark.vim) by joshdick.
-Thank you for the awesome syntax highlighting!
 The colour scheme was inspired after seeing co1ncidences' [bliss](https://github.com/co1ncidence/bliss).

-I saw bliss and thought, this looks nice.
-However, the syntax highlighting was not as complete as onedark (daily driver colourscheme).

 Probably not the best idea for readability but it looks nice.

+Colours were changed from bliss to have a bit of variation and a darker background to suit my work flow.

+Includes :
+- Rofi theme
+- gtk theme (Made with Oomox)
+- i3 colours
+- alacritty colours

 # Preview